tonimelisma/Media-Muncher/README.md

 ## Todo

 ### MVP
+* Remove "no media files found" if enumeration is in progress
+* Remove batching from enumeration
+* Progress bar and cancel button

 * Copy them to the destination folder
 * Idempotent, don't overwrite
 * Rename destination if duplicate filename with different contents exist